 This infection can even spread to the bone and gums.
 Commonly called a tooth abscess, a tooth infection is very painful causing swelling, fever, and bad breath.
 Without treatment, you also have an increased risk of getting a tooth cavity.
 Severe infections and decay can eventually lead to tooth loss.

 Repairing a broken tooth can help stabilize your oral foundation for a beautiful smile.
 How we treat a broken tooth depends on the location of the tooth and the severity of the damage.
-If a small piece has broken off, the repair can usually be completed with one dental office visit.
+A small break can be fixed in one visit.

-A severely broken tooth may require longer treatment or a more costly procedure.
-Dr. Sowell will recommend the restorative dental procedure that will best restore your smile and help to support your oral health long term.
+A severely broken tooth may need multiple visits or a more extensive treatment plan.
+Dr. Sowell will recommend the restorative dental procedure that will best restore your smile, and help support your long-term oral health.